neurodata/checklists/Tutorials/MATLAB/algs_example/methods_paper_example.md

 ### approach

-linear discriminant analysis estimates the pooled covariance matrix and the difference of means to learn the vector to projectiont the data on.  if the result is greater than the threshold (which is a function of the priors and means and covariance), it is in class 1, otherwise, class 0.
+paragraph description of alg: linear discriminant analysis estimates the pooled covariance matrix and the difference of means to learn the vector to projectiont the data on.  if the result is greater than the threshold (which is a function of the priors and means and covariance), it is in class 1, otherwise, class 0.

+#### pseudocode

 ```
 \begin{algorithm}